 I started Friday’s Finds three years ago, in an attempt to make my finds on Twitter more explicit.
 I had been using Twitter actively for over a year at this time and realized that I was not making much sense of it.
-Now I make a weekly summary of my favourites: reviewed, filtered and reassessed.
-The actual tools I use for personal knowledge management are quite limited.
-Google Reader is my aggregator; I link my Delicious & Diigo social bookmark accounts together but mostly use Diigo; I write my half-baked ideas regularly on my blog; and I engage in many conversations on Twitter which I curate here.
+Now I make a weekly summary of my favourites: reviewed, filtered, and reassessed.
+The actual tools I use for personal knowledge mastery are quite limited.
+Google Reader is my aggregator — I link my Delicious & Diigo social bookmark accounts together but mostly use Diigo, I write my half-baked ideas regularly on my blog, and I engage in many conversations on Twitter which I curate here.
 That’s about it.

 I’m describing this in more detail here as some of these issues came up during our PKM Workshop this week.